Bakaczor/Images/README.md

 # Images
-Private repository for storing images for documentation.
+Repository for storing images for documentation.